-Our laboratory investigates how early life events impact upon subsequent brain and behavioral development.
-Among our particular interests are genetic mouse models of human neurodevelopmental disorders relevant to autism, and determining how prenatal exposure to alcohol and drugs of abuse – both legal and illicit – may alter liability for drug-seeking and consuming behaviors later in adolescence or adulthood.
+Our laboratory studies how early life events, both genetic and environmental, impact upon subsequent brain and behavioral development.
+Among our particular interests are transgenic mouse models of human neurodevelopmental disorders relevant to autism, and determining how prenatal exposure to alcohol and drugs of abuse – both legal and illicit – may change liability for drug-seeking and consuming behaviors later in adolescence or adulthood.

 Our recent work focuses on Gq-coupled GPCR-mediated (e.g., mAChR1, mGluR5) synaptic plasticity and how loss of the fragile X mental retardation protein (FMRP) may impact behavior, the role of μ-opioid receptor gene (OPRM1) polymorphisms in cellular signaling and behavioral responses to alcohol and opioid drugs, and the effects of prenatal alcohol exposure on GABAergic interneuron development and alcohol-related behavior in adulthood.
 We are also interested more broadly in translational pharmacotherapeutics, or how drugs with known mechanisms of action that are already FDA-approved for human use can be re-tasked for use in the treatment of neurodevelopmental or substance abuse disorders.

-We use several sets of methods to explore these neurobiological questions.
+We use several different sets of methods to explore these questions.

-Single-cell patch clamp electrophysiology in acute in vitro brain slices is a powerful tool for pharmacological dissection of synaptic mechanisms underlying a variety of pathophysiological disease states and neuroadaptive processes.
-We employ this technique to address several questions, including: 1. whether in utero exposure to alcohol and other drugs of abuse or genetic mutations relevant to autism, such as fragile-X (Fmr1-), Angelman syndrome (Ube3am-/p+), or Rett syndrome (Mecp2-) alter the development of synaptic transmission in the VTA, NAc, and other elements of brain reward circuitry; 2. whether changes in short- and/or long-term synaptic plasticity are associated with such early developmental drug exposures or autism-related gene mutations; and 3. if and how alterations in the pharmacology of dopaminergic, opioidergic, cholinergic, or glutamatergic systems may explain some of these changes in circuit function and plasticity.
+Single-cell patch clamp electrophysiology in acute in vitro brain slices is a powerful tool for pharmacological dissection of synaptic mechanisms underlying the physiology – and pathophysiology – of disease states and neuroadaptive processes.
+We use this technique to address several questions, including: 1. whether in utero exposure to alcohol and other drugs of abuse or genetic mutations relevant to autism, such as fragile-X (Fmr1-), Angelman syndrome (Ube3am-/p+), or Rett syndrome (Mecp2-) alter the development of synaptic transmission in the VTA, NAc, and other elements of brain reward circuitry; 2. whether and how changes in synaptic plasticity are associated with such early developmental drug exposures or autism-related gene mutations; and 3. if and how alterations in the pharmacology of dopaminergic, opioidergic, cholinergic, or glutamatergic systems may explain some of these changes in neural circuit function and plasticity.